WinbertZhang/MusescoreToPDF/README.md

 ```

 ## Instructions
-    1. run `python main.py`
+    1. run **python main.py**
     2. enter valid musescore url
     3. pdf will be in folder

 ## Additional Notes
 Don't click on the screen while program is running
-We are not responsible for any legal issues regarding users of our software
+DISCLAIMER: We are not responsible for any legal issues regarding users of our software